SkyLundy/Fluency/README.md

 Translation service usage can be controlled by enabling the user permission requirement on the module config page and assigning the `fluency-translate` permission.

+### Modified Content Indication

+When content in a ProcessWire field changes, Fluency adds a green line will the top of the language tab for that field.
+If the content is reverted to it's original value, the indicating line is removed.
+This lets users who are editing and translating content know which fields have been changed without clicking to another language tab to see that it has changed to help prevent content deviation between langauges.

+### Caching

+All translations are cached by default for a period of one month.
+This helps reduce API account usage where the same content is translated more than once and significantly increases translation speed.
+Caching can be toggled on/off on the Fluency module config page.
+The translation cache can also be manually cleared either on the module config page, via the Fluency API using `$fluency` in your code, or via an AJAX request to the Fluency admin REST API- usage is documented below.

+Translation caching relies on _exact_ value matching including punctuation, spelling, and capitalization.
+This ensures that an exact translation is always returned accurately.

+Fluency uses lists of recognized languages from the selected third party translation service to determine what languages to make available when configuring and using Fluency. **This is cached forever until manually cleared** the first time that a translation engine is selected/configured to increase the speed of Fluency's operations.
+This is cached on a per-engine basis.
+This means that if a translation service adds additional translatable languages, this cache must be cleared on the module config page, via the Fluency API using `$fluency` in your code, or via an AJAX request to the Fluency admin REST API- usage is documented below.

 ### Changes and Updates

-Adding, upgrading, or removing Fluency from your ProcessWire application will not affect content or come with any risk of data loss.
+Adding, upgrading, or removing Fluency from your ProcessWire application will not affect or remove content.
 At most, you _may_ (but not always) need to reconfigure your translation settings.
+Settings are saved individually for each translation engine, so it is possible to switch between engines without losing your configurations for each.
+Be sure to review the Fluency module config page after upgrading to configure new features and ensure that your existing settings were not affected.

 Review the `CHANGELOG.md` file for an always up-to-date list of features and changes.

 ## Translation Engines

-Fluency is modular.
-It contains a framework for adding additional third party services as "Translation Engines".
+Fluency is modular in that it contains a framework for adding additional third party services as "Translation Engines".
 You can choose which Translation Engine you prefer and provide the credentials to connect via their API.
-Currently Fluency has the ability to use [DeepL](https://www.deepl.com) and [Google Cloud](https://cloud.google.com/translate)
+Currently Fluency has the ability to use [DeepL](https://www.deepl.com) and [Google Cloud](https://cloud.google.com/translate).
+Each have their strengths, however not all features exist for all engines as Fluency relies on what abilities are available via each translation service, so review each and choose the one that is right for your project.

-This project is open source so contributions for new third party services via Translation Engines are welcome.
+As this project is open source, contributions for new third party services as Translation Engines are welcome!

 Developer documentation for integrating third party translation services as Translation Engines is located in `Fluency/app/Engines/DEVDOC.md`

 ### Third Party Translation Services

-To use Fluency you must have credentials, such as an API key, for the third party service associated with a Translation Engine.
+Fluency may require credentials, such as an API key, for the third party service associated with a Translation Engine.
 When a Translation Engine is selected, service-specific information, settings, and necessary authentication details will be shown on the Fluency module config page.

 ## Instructions

-1. Download and unzip the contents into /site/modules
+1. Download and unzip the contents into /site/modules, or install from the [ProcessWire Modules directory](https://processwire.com/modules/fluency/).
 2. Install the module in the developer admin
 3. Open the module configuration page, choose a Translation Engine and save
-4. Complete the Translation Engine specific configs
+4. Complete the Translation Engine setup
 5. Create language associations and save

-All multi-language fields should now have click to translate buttons and a translator tool is available in the Admin menu bar.
+All multi-language fields will now have click to translate buttons and a translator tool is available in the Admin menu bar.

-If no langauges are present in ProcessWire or if languages are present and not configured with Fluency, it is still possible to use the translator tool in the Admin menu as long as a valid API key is present and the current user has permission to translate if permission restrictions are enabled in Fluency.
+If no langauges are present in ProcessWire or if languages are present and not configured with Fluency, it is still possible to use the translator tool in the Admin menu as long as a valid API key is present and the current user has the Fluency permission.

 ### Localizing the Fluency UI